vizdata-f21/project-2-viz_biz/write-up/README.md

 ##### [4] Piet Mondrian, *Trafalgar Square* (1939-1943)

-To recreate these modern art pieces, we fabricated our own dataframes which incorporate user input to customize certain aesthetics of each piece.
-We also utilized mathematical functions and specific packages such as `colourpicker` and `generativeart` to facilitate the digitization of these art pieces -- all are created in `ggplot`.
+To recreate these pieces, we fabricated dataframes which can incorporate user input to customize ggplot aesthetics.
+We also utilized mathematical functions and packages like `colourpicker` and `generativeart` to facilitate digitization.

-We then accumulated these interactive art pieces in a Shiny App.
-Within the app, an initial tab provides a brief overview of the project and motivation, as well as describes how to use it to customize and download art.
+We then these pieces in a Shiny App, where an initial tab provides a brief overview of the site and describes how to use it.
 The four following tabs house each of the pieces.
 Users may change features such as colors, number and amount of certain shapes, transparency, and more throughout.